riazXrazor/ImgPos/readme.md

 ```

 ### CONFIG OPTIONS.
-Those who like me love writting js and conifuring the a plugin an be in control no need to be gloomy it has a nice liitle config options and you and initiate from js too.
+Those who like me love writting js and conifg a plugin an be in control no need to be gloomy, it has a nice liitle config options taht you can initiate from js too.

 ```javascript